 Ranger College occupies a 50-acre campus within the city limits of Ranger, an Eastland County community of approximately 3,000 people located just north of Interstate 20 between Fort Worth and Abilene.
 The beautifully wooded rolling hills and several lakes provide ample opportunities for hunting, fishing and outdoor recreation, while the city of Ranger has excellent schools and churches and a congenial, supportive citizenry.
 Proximity to the Dallas/Fort Worth Metroplex is another advantage.
 Our Brown County Center serves Brownwood, Early, and the surrounding area.
-At this center currently offer general education, continuing education, nursing, and cosmetology courses.
-Our Erath County Center serves Stephenville and the surrounding area.
+This center currently offers general education, continuing area.
 At this center we currently offer general education, early childhood education, machining, welding, EMS, continuing education, nursing, and cosmetology courses.